harshit9715/task-app/README.md

 A simple NodeJs Express backend application that remembers task and their status for you.
 It works like a simple ToDo application.

+## Documentation

+You can check out the documentation [here](./docs/TaskAPIDoc.md).
+You can check out the deployed version [here](https://documenter.getpostman.com/view/8553846/TVt18jZN).

 ## Deployment

 ```bash